 '''

+---

 title: Alerts

 tags: [formatting]

 keywords: notes, tips, cautions, warnings, admonitions

-last_updated: March 20, 2016
+last_updated: July 3, 2016

 summary: "You can insert notes, tips, warnings, and important a

 lerts in your content.
 These notes are stored as shortcodes mad

 e available through the linksrefs.hmtl include."

 sidebar: mydoc_sidebar

-permalink: /mydoc_alerts/
+permalink: mydoc_alerts/

 ---

 '''

-The sidebar: mydoc\sidebar refers to the \data/sidebars/mydoc\sidebar.yml file.
+The sidebar: mydoc_sidebar refers to the data/sidebars/mydoc_sidebar.yml file (meaning, the mydoc_sidebar.yml file inside the \data folder and sidebars subfolder).

-If no sidebar assignment is found in the page frontmatter, the default sidebar (specified by the else statement) will be shown: site.data.sidebars.home\sidebar.entries.
+If no sidebar assignment is found in the page frontmatter, the default sidebar (specified by the else statement) will be shown:

+site.data.sidebars.home_sidebar.entries.

 Note that your sidebar can only have 2 levels.
-Given that each product has its own sidebar, this depth should be sufficient.
+Given that each product has its own sidebar, this depth should be sufficient (it's really like 3 levels).
 Deeper nesting goes against usability recommendations.